Watering Can Be Efficient!

 Make it a date.

 Inspect your irrigation system monthly.
-Check for leaks, broken or clogged heads, and other problems, or engage an irrigation professional to regularly check your system.
+Check for leaks, broken or clogged sprinkler heads, and other problems, or engage an irrigation professional to regularly check your system.
 Clean micro-irrigation filters as needed.

 Get your head adjusted.